ContinualAI/continual-learning-papers/README.md

 ## Add a new paper
 The list of papers is maintained through a Zotero group.
 You can join the group and help us keeping it updated (see next section).

 If you don't want to join the group, you can simply open a Github issue to suggest us a new paper (or even more than one).
-We will take care of adding it to the wiki as soon as possible.
+We will take care of adding it to the list as soon as possible.

 1. Open a new Github issue.

-2. Attach your bib file containing the paper you want to include in the wiki.
+2. Attach your bib file containing the paper you want to include in the list.
 If you don't have a bib file, just provide us with the link to the paper.
 The link should point to a location where paper metadata can be appropriately retrieved by common reference managers.

 Alternatively, you can submit a Pull Request with a modification to the bibtex files directly!